dotnet/runtime/docs/design/coreclr/botr/guide-for-porting.md

     not require setting up a stack frame.
 Most of the casting helpers fall in this category.

-    1. JIT_Stelem_Ref – very slightly faster version of
+    1.  `JIT_Stelem_Ref` – very slightly faster version of
-        JIT_Stelem_Ref_Portable.
+        `JIT_Stelem_Ref_Portable`.

 2. General purpose correctness.
 Some helpers adjust the abi of whatever they call in interesting ways, manipulate/parse the “secret” arguments, or do other not quite compilable to standardized C concepts.

-    1. CallDescrWorkerInternal – Needed to support VM to managed function calls.
+    1.  `CallDescrWorkerInternal` – Needed to support VM to managed function calls.
 Necessary for all applications as this is how the main method is called.

-    2. LazyMachStateCaptureState/HelperMethodFrameRestoreState – Needed to
+    2.  `LazyMachStateCaptureState`/`HelperMethodFrameRestoreState` – Needed to
         support a GC occurring with an FCALL or HCALL on the stack.
 (Incorrect implementations will cause unpredictable crashes during or after garbage collection)

-    3. NDirectImportThunk – Needed to support saving off a set of arguments to a p/invoke so that the runtime can find the actual target.
+    3.  `NDirectImportThunk` – Needed to support saving off a set of arguments to a p/invoke so that the runtime can find the actual target.
 Also uses one of the secret arguments (Used by all p/invoke methods)

-    4. PrecodeFixupThunk – Needed to convert the secret argument from a FixupPrecode\* to a MethodDesc\*.
+    4.  `PrecodeFixupThunk` – Needed to convert the secret argument from a FixupPrecode\* to a MethodDesc\*.
 This function exists to reduce the code size of FixupPrecodes as there are (Used by many managed methods)

-    5. ThePreStub - Needed to support saving off a set of arguments to the stack so that the runtime can find or jit the right target method.
+    5.  `ThePreStub` - Needed to support saving off a set of arguments to the stack so that the runtime can find or jit the right target method.
         (Needed for any jitted method to execute Used by all managed methods)

-    6. ThePreStubPatch – Exists to provide a reliable spot for the managed debugger to put a breakpoint.
+    6.  `ThePreStubPatch` – Exists to provide a reliable spot for the managed debugger to put a breakpoint.

     7. GC Write Barriers – These are used to provide the GC with information